brutal-org/brutal/book/kernel/syscalls.md

 - Arguments:

-  - `BrSpace space`: Address space where the memory will be unmapped.
+  - `BrHandle space`: Address space where the memory will be unmapped.
   - `uintptr_t vaddr`: Start of the range that will be unmapped.
   - `size_t size`: Size of the range that will be unmapped.